Commercial Services

 • Identify threats like storm surge, flash flooding, strong winds, tornadoes and rip currents

-• Check if your home is in a flood zone or designated evacuation area
+• Check if your commercial property is in a flood zone or designated evacuation area

 • Learn evacuation routes and nearby shelter locations

-• Assess your property’s vulnerabilities — structures like mobile homes, temporary buildings or basements may need special attention
+• Assess your property’s vulnerabilities — structures like temporary buildings or basements may need special attention

 2. Take Action Before the Season Starts